 How much does cat vaccination cost?

-Symptoms of anaphylaxis after cat vaccination
+What are the symptoms of anaphylaxis after cat vaccination?

 - Pale gums